-- 62. Before commencing any pile driving activity, the consent holder must establish a MMOZ and an Extended Marine Mammal Observation Zone (EMMOZ) within which personnel having appropriate training and experience must act as observers to search the MMOZ for marine mammals as far as reasonably practicable, including pre-start and during works observations. - (a) The MMOZ extent shall be any CMA within 200m of the pile driving. - (b) The EMMOZ extent shall be any CMA within 800m of the pile driving. - 63.
-The default MMOZ extent must be confirmed (or adjusted) following the verification of in-situ pile driving sound levels and model verification in accordance with the procedures set out in the Condition 67-73.
+- 62.61.
+Before commencing any pile driving activity, the consent holder must establish a MMOZ and an Extended Marine Mammal Observation Zone (EMMOZ) within which personnel having appropriate training and experience must act as observers to search the MMOZ for marine mammals as far as reasonably practicable, including pre-start and during works observations. - (a) The MMOZ extent shall be any CMA within 200m of the pile driving. - (b) The EMMOZ extent shall be any CMA within 800m of the pile driving-and be enacted for a period of 5 days following a reported sighting of a baleen whale or popoiangore leopard seal in the wider Whangarei Area (Bream Bay to Tutukaka). - (c) The pre-start observation zone will extend from a line between One Tree Point and Manganese Point and the eastern boundary of the MMOZ (or EMMOZ if in place). - (d) Pre-start observations must occur for 30 minutes prior to the commencement of piling each day. - 63.62.
+The default MMOZ extent must be confirmed (or adjusted) following the verification of in-situ pile driving sound levels and model verification in accordance with the procedures set out in the Condition 67-7367-73.